clearwaterdigital/cloudmapper/README.md

 ```

-Next, to provide the environment variables, either copy the dot_env.template to .env and edit.
+Next, to provide the environment variables, copy the dot_env.template to .env and edit.
 This will be picked up automatically at runtime.
 Alternatively, should you not wish to store secrets in a text file, export the variables manually.

 To collect and run the report then start the webserver to view, simply run: